samadanilab/AC-PC-Landmark-Prediction/README.md

 ## Schematic of the Registration-guided 3D-UNet Framework
 ![System Architecture Diagram](assets/Registration-guided-3D-UNet-Framework.jpg)
+Figure 1.
+Overview of the AC-PC Localization Methodology.
 Coarse landmarks inferred via image registration (coarse localization), guide selection of image patches which are input to the 3D-UNet to perform heatmap regression around the true AC and PC landmarks, along with a background heatmap.
 Patch and channel specific predictions are unstacked and normalized, followed by derivation of AC-PC predictions (fine localization) as the mean location of active voxels in the regressed heatmaps.
 AC = Anterior Commissure, PC = Posterior-Commissure, BG = Background, ps = patch-size, BN = Batch-Normalization, ReLU = Rectified Linear Unit.
 Note that processing is in 3D, and 2D input slices and heatmaps are indicated for demonstration purposes.

 ## Illustration of AC-PC landmark prediction on a sample CT scan
 ![AC-PC Illustration](assets/CQ500_CT_185.jpg)
-Figure 1 shows an example of AC-PC prediction on sample CT scan acquired from the open source CQ-500 dataset.
-Note that this scan is used only for demonstration of the reference standard, coarse, and fine-localized AC-PC landmarks, and is not part of the train/test/validation datasets used in our paper.
+Figure 2.
+Visualization of AC-PC prediction on a representative head CT scan obtained from the public CQ500 dataset [1].
+This scan was selected based on the accompanying radiology reports indicating no intracranial abnormalities, serving here as a representative example of normal anatomy.
+Note: This volume is used solely for illustrative purposes to demonstrate the reference standard alongside coarse and fine-localized predictions; it was not included in the training, validation, or testing cohorts used in this study.

 ## Acknowledgments